-Class Participation (200 points) Click on the above link to see a rubric for each assignment!
+Class Participation (250 points)

+Click on the above link to see a rubric for each assignment!

 For each historical simulation, there are two components: a more academic setup and the actual simulation.
 For the setup, you're expected to listen attentively to other students, participate in class discussions, and complete in-class activities and assignments.
 For the simulations, I would like you to enthusiastically participate in the game and try hard to achieve your objectives and remain faithful to your character's biography.

+Annotations (150 points)

-Annotations (200 points) We will use an online social program for the readings called Persuall .
+We will use an online social program for the readings called Persuall.
 Persuall is a collaborative annotation tool that helps students to do the readings in a more effective and thorough way.
 I will typically assign readings through Persuall and you'll annotate them before class begins.
 To do this, you'll write comments on the readings and respond to other students' comments.

-Written Assignments (600 points) For each historical simulation, you will need to complete writing assignments.
+Written Assignments (600 points)

+For each historical simulation, you will need to complete writing assignments.
 But the nature of your specific assignments will depend on your character in each simulation.
 You'll learn more about the details of your assignments after I assign you a character.
 But you can expect to write several short papers during the course of the semester.

+Extra Credit

-Extra Credit You can earn extra credit in this class by achieving the victory objectives of your characters in the simulations.
+You can earn extra credit in this class by achieving the victory objectives of your characters in the simulations.

+See this document for additional grading notes.

 Laptops

-I want to ask you to not use your laptop, ipad, or phone during class.
+Please do not use your laptop, ipad, or phone during class unless I give you explicit permission.
 I ask this because a growing body of research finds that the use of laptops and cell phones in class diminish student learning.